RajanSingh37/backencdProject/README.md

 # backencdProject
-This is the backend portion of the Project named as a Learning management system Almost user module is completed.
+This is the backend portion of the Project Learning management system Almost user module is completed.
-Reset password-related code written and almost completed
+Reset password-related code written and almost completed Fix some type errors